spacemanspiff/uLoader/readme.txt

 ---------

 - Support for BCA datas.
 You can add it from .ISO offset 0x100 (64 bytes).
 If this area is filled with zeroes it use one BCA by default (NSMB compatible).
-  New ioctl 0xda function supported in dip_plugin and new option added for DVD mode to read the BCA Datas from the original DVD
+  New ioctl 0xda function supported in dip_plugin and new option added for DVD mode to read the BCA Datas from the original DVD.
+  Support added to save BCA data code in sd:/bca_database.txt file

 - Support to load games from DVD with alternative DOL (press '2' without USB device or press the DVD icon from the upper-right corner in the selection game screen)